 Under forbearance, interest will usually accrue during the period, which will increase a borrower’s balance and lead them to pay more over the life of the loan.
 During deferment of a federal student loan, interest does not typically accrue.

 Consolidation allows borrowers with more than one federal student loan to combine them into one loan with a fixed interest rate that is the average of the rates of the loans being consolidated (rounded up to the nearest one-eighth of a percentage point).

 Borrowers may see a change in monthly payments when they consolidate their loans into a Direct Consolidation Loan, but one of the biggest benefits is convenience.
 Instead of multiple loans to track each month and multiple payments, there is one payment a month, at a fixed interest rate.

 The length of the loan term also may change, so it’s important for borrowers to consider the length and interest paid over time, as well as the monthly payment, to assess whether the consolidation makes sense for their financial goals.

 Then There’s Refinancing

 Interest rates on many lending products offered by private lenders are at near-historic lows, thanks to the Federal Reserve’s near zero interest rate.
-In June, the Fed announced that it planned to keep interest rates close to zero through 2022 to continue economic support during the COVID pandemic.
+On April 29, the Fed announced that it will maintain interest rates at 0.10%.

 Deciding to refinance federal student loans depends on a number of factors.
 One thing that is important to note is that refinancing federally held student loans with a private lender means the loans are no longer federal loans and as such, are no longer subject to federal benefits like income-driven repayment plans, Public Service Loan Forgiveness, or federal forbearance.